2024 Iranian missile strikes in Pakistan: Attack

 Iranian state TV said that the IRGC had used precision missiles and drone strikes to destroy two strongholds of Jaysh al-Adl in Pakistan's southwest Balochistan province.
 The attack targeted houses in the village of Koh-e-Sabz in Panjgur District, about 50 km from the Iran–Pakistan border.
 Pakistan said that two were killed in the attack and four others were injured.
 It also said that between three and four drones were launched in the area, hitting a mosque, a house and other buildings.

 Jaysh al-Adl claimed that six drones and rockets struck the residences of its fighters' families, killing two and injuring three.

 Aftermath

 The day after the attack, IRGC Colonel Hossein Ali Javadanfar was assassinated by an unidentified gunman in Iranshahr, Sistan and Baluchestan province.
 Jaysh al-Adl claimed responsibility for the attack, according to reports from Iranian media.

 Pakistani strikes in Iran

 On 18 January, Pakistan conducted strikes inside Iran using drones like the Wing Loong II, multiple rocket launchers like the Fatah MRL, loitering munitions, F-16s, JF-17s, J-10Cs, and other stand-off weapons, claiming to have targeted Baloch militants at seven separate sites.
 A site in the city of Saravan was hit.
 Iranian officials claimed nine foreign nationals were killed, including three women and four children.
 A press release by the Pakistani Ministry of Foreign Affairs referred to the military action as Operation Marg Bar Sarmachar.
+Marg Bar Sarmachar means "death to insurgents".
+Marg Bar means "death to" in the Persian language, commonly used in the Iranian slogan Marg Bar Amrika.
+Sarmachar means "insurgents" or "guerrilla" in Balochi language; it is the term Baloch militants use as a self-appellation.
+Iran stated that those killed were foreign nationals.
+The Balochistan Liberation Army (BLA) confirmed that its members were killed in the Pakistani attack.

+Pakistan's military claimed it carried out strikes against "terrorist hideouts" in Iran using "killer drones, rockets, loitering munitions and stand-off weapons".
+The attacks took place at 04:05 am Iranian Standard Time (IST) according to the deputy governor general of Sistan-Baluchestan province of Iran.
+TRT World, citing a senior intelligence source, reported that seven separate locations of Baloch separatist groups in the Iranian city of Saravan in Sistan and Baluchestan province.
+Pakistan didn't provide further details of the attack, however, Pakistani defense and aerospace publication Global Defense Insight claimed YIHA-III loitering munitions were used in the attack.
+Similarly, Janes speculated JF-17 and F-16 fighter jets, alongside Bayraktar TB2 and Burraq drones were used.
+Defence Security Asia sepeculted the use of J-10C fighter jets and Wing Loong II drones alongside the JF-17 fighter jets.